https://www.ku.com.au/

 Location: 28 Main Hurstbridge Rd, Diamond Creek

-If you're out and about at or near Edingburgh Gardens, don't miss an opportunity to stop off for a play at the very popular Edinburgh Gardens South playground.
+If you're out and about near Edinburgh Gardens, don't miss an opportunity to stop off for a play at the very popular Edinburgh Gardens South playground.

-All the usual playspace essentials can be found in the fully-fenced playground, including a huge wooden climbing structure, swings, slides, sandpit, spider's net, see-saw, merry-go-round, and even some chalkboards.
+All the usual play space essentials are available in the fenced playground, including a large wooden climbing structure, swings, slides, sandpit, spider's net, see-saw, merry-go-round, and chalkboards.

 Location: 173 Alfred Cres, Fitzroy North

-A fun spot to go for a play in Coburg, Harmony Park is an all-abilities playground and offers up the chance to play and exercise with equipment, nature play, a wetland, and a skate park.
+A fun spot to play in Coburg, Harmony Park is an all-abilities playground that offers opportunities to play and exercise, with equipment, nature play, a wetland, and a skate park.

 Location: 187-191 Gaffney St, Coburg